osakared/apc-key-25-bitwig/README.md

 `./scripts/fetch-bitwig-dependencies.sh`

-This will install the Bitwig controller api into your local maven repo, which the included `bitwig-maven.hxml` should point to.
+This will install the Bitwig controller api into your local maven repo, which the included `maven-bitwig.hxml` should point to.
 Then run `haxe build-bitwig.hxml` to build the extension, which will be found at `bin/APCKey25.bwextension`.

 License
 -------